 Jack freezes.
 There’s something attached to the back her neck… a kind of string, barely noticeable, translucent and thinner than a pencil.
 He brushes it and she jerks up.
 He starts to apologize but she pushes him away.
 Then she starts walking away.
 Her gait is uneven, sharp and jerky.
 After a moment’s hesitation he follows her.

 The smell of paint is stronger now, its fish-tar reek swimming right up his nose.
-He glances at the side of the truck, takes a few steps to see what she painted on the side… it’s too dark to see for sure, but it’s kind of blobbish.
+He glances at the side of the truck, takes a few steps to see what she painted on the side… it’s too dark to see for sure, but it’s somewhat blobbish.
 Like a Rorschach.
+He sees…

-Metal echoes to his left.
-She’s inside.
-He hurries to the back of the truck; it’s wide open.
+Something metal echoes to his left, startling him out of the pattern.
+Rachel is gone; he hurries to the back of the truck.
+It’s wide open.

+Unclipping his flashlight, he steps in.
 The light exposes - nothing.
-The inside is empty, he wasn’t expecting that.
-Bodies maybe, weapons or food… but there is only the walls, clean and metallic, and the smell of the paint.
+The inside is empty.
+He’d been expecting bodies maybe, or weapons, or food… but there is only the floor and the walls, clean and metallic, and the smell of something rank.
 He squints.

 “Rachel,” he calls out.
-His voice echoes back.
+His voice echoes and returns.

 He flinches.
-He’s used to her voice tinny, wheedling out of a two-inch speaker and filtered through memory.
-Now here it is, so close and so real, bouncing off the walls –
+He’s used to her voice tinny and wheedling out of a half-inch speaker, or muted and filtered through memory.
+Now here it is, so close, so real, bouncing off the walls –

 Follow the paint.

-He gets up to his knees.
-Far away, something groans, an engine or maybe thunder, great roiling shakes coming from far away – now a screech, a keening of metal, and a rattle – he turns and he sees it, the back of the truck closing, a silver circle of light getting smaller and smaller until it was button, then a pinhole, then –
+He sniff, stomach roiling, and gets up on his knees.
+Far away something groans, an engine or a roar or thunder, sending great roiling shakes through the floor – now a screech, a keening of metal, and a dry rattle – he turns and he sees it, the back of the truck closing, a silver circle of light getting smaller and smaller until it’s a button, a pinhole, a –

 He is running in the dark.